ybalkind/davidklaing.github.io/_posts/2019-07-16-personal-phd.md

 published: true
 ---

 Lots of people aspire to do a "personal master's degree," but I've never seen anyone describe an attempt to do a "personal PhD."
-With the caveat that I haven't done or started a PhD myself, it appears to me that many components of a PhD are achievable outside a PhD program.
+With the caveat that I haven't done a PhD myself, it appears to me that many components of it are achievable outside a traditional program.
 I think people who are drawn to PhD programs should consider whether they can assemble the key ingredients on their own.

 As far as I can tell, these are the key ingredients: